Combat Sports Authority

 Find out which contests require a permit, the type of permit you need, the fees applicable and a whole lot more.

 Factsheets, checklists and other websites to give you all the information you could possibly need.

 Find out more about the Combat Sports Act 2013 (the Act), which regulates the conduct of combat sports and combat sports contests.

-An improved Combat Sports Authority registration system will be launched on Monday 26 August 2019.
+An improved Combat Sports Authority registration system is being developed.